globalpayments/java-sdk/README.md

     <img src="https://globalpayments.github.io/images/globapaymentsLogo.png" alt="Global Payments logo" title="Global Payments" align="right" width="225" />
 </a>

-# Global Payments Java SDK
+# Heartland & Global Payments Java SDK

 This SDK makes it easy to integrate your Java application with our Card Not Present and Card Present APIs.